husam79/notes-and-recipes/linux.md

 # Linux Commands

-## Adding an exampleusername to a group: examplegroup
+## Adding an exampleusername to a group: examplegroup.
 ```
 sudo usermod -a -G examplegroup exampleusername
 ```